lm-ut/lm-ut.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, World!

-Previously at <a href= 'https://genomics.ut.ee/en'>Institute of Genomics</a> - Doctoral Researcher @ Estonian Biocentre, Tartu, Estonia
+Previously Doctoral Researcher @ <a href= 'https://genomics.ut.ee/en'>Institute of Genomics</a>, Tartu, Estonia